trulede/raspberry.docker/projects/light/README.md

 ## Introduction

-In this project we connect several Shelly controlled lights to a WLan, and then control those lights with Node-RED flows, which themselves are activated by an RFID Card/Reader.
-The RFID Reader is connected to a Raspberry PI which has a simple driver to trigger Node-RED flows,
+In this project we connect several Shelly controlled lights to a WLan, and then control those lights with Node-RED flows, which themselves are activated by an NFC Card/Reader.
+The NFC Reader is connected to a Raspberry PI which has a simple driver to trigger Node-RED flows,

 The controlling software stack (Node-RED and Mosquitto) may be hosted on the Raspberry PI or some other device connected to the same network (e.g. a NAS that can run Docker containers).